🔍 10 Signs You Have Low Stomach Acid

 1. Is bloating a sign of low acid?

-2. Can reflux be low acid?
+2. Can reflux be caused by low acid?

-3. Is it common?
+3. Is low stomach acid common?

-4. Can diet help?
+4. Can diet help improve it?

 5. Is it reversible?